CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT TT_Prepare(translationTableSchema, translationTable);
 ```

-It is necessary to dynamically prepare the actual translation function because PostgreSQL does not allow a function to return an arbitrary number of column of arbitrary types.
+It is necessary to dynamically prepare the actual translation function because PostgreSQL does not allow a function to return an arbitrary number of columns of arbitrary types.
 The translation function has to explicitly declare what it is going to return at declaration time.
 Since every translation table can get the translation function to return a different set of columns, it is necessary to define a new translation function for every translation table.
-This step is necessary only when a new translation table is being used, when a new atribute is defined in the translation table or when a target attribute type is changed.
+This step is necessary only when a new translation table is being used, when a new attribute is defined in the translation table, or when a target attribute type is changed.

 **2. Translate the table with the prepared function**